-An employee should first contact his or her supervisor to answer questions, to address concerns as well as to review job responsibilities, expectations and departmental and university policies and procedures.
+An employee should first contact their supervisor to answer questions, to address concerns as well as to review job responsibilities, expectations and departmental and university policies and procedures.

-Supervisors must establish work plans with probationary employees within the first 30 working days of employment.
+Supervisors must establish work plans with new employees within the first 30 working days of employment.

-Supervisors and employees are encouraged to work closely during the probationary period, to discuss the employee's progress and to address and/or correct any performance or conduct concerns.
+Supervisors and employees are encouraged to work closely during this period, to discuss the employee's progress and to address and/or correct any performance or conduct concerns.

-(1) The employee has been employed as a probationary employee at least twenty-four months; and
+(1) The employee has been employed for a period of 24 consecutive months; and

-(2) The supervisor is assured of satisfactory work performance and has verified the employee's credentials.
+(2) The supervisor is assured of satisfactory work performance.

-The supervisor must notify Employee Relations, 515-6575, before the probationary period expires and before taking any action for a request to separate the employee.
+Supervisors must contact Employee Relations, 515-6575, before taking any action to separate the employees during this period.